 Welcome to Modern Criminology and Criminal Justice.
-The purpose of this page is to educate individuals on the social sciences of criminal justice, criminology, and terrorism.
+The purpose of this blog is to educate readers on the sciences of criminal justice, criminology, and terrorism.
 This page will assist readers in understanding modern concepts of forensics and it's impact on criminal justice, criminology, and terrorism.
 Criminological theories, counter-terrorism theories, theories of forensic evidence, and the theories of the author will also be examined.

 C.S.I.
 Myths and Latent Print Development Techniques: The Reality of Latent Print Recovery